Labour says reforms would tackle ‘exodus’ of teachers from profession

 “A good retention plan is the best recruitment plan: that is why Labour will bring in qualified teacher status, simplify the complex incentive payments system and reform the Early Career Framework to ensure that every classroom has a world-class teacher,” Ms Phillipson said.

+She told the Sophy Ridge On Sunday programme on Sky News: “Any extra money for teachers is a good idea.
+We want Labour to go much further, with better salaries for experienced teachers as well.

+“Teachers are leaving the profession in droves – 40,000 left last year, 9% of teachers, 8% of headteachers last year – it’s experience we are missing in the profession.”

-Paul Whiteman, general secretary of the National Association of Head Teachers (NAHT), welcomed the announcement but said Labour may need to “go further”.
+Paul Whiteman, general secretary of the National Association of Head Teachers (NAHT), welcomed the announcement but echoed calls for Labour to do more.

 “Schools are in the middle of a recruitment and retention crisis, so it is right that Labour should make this a high priority.